Building Community Across What Divides Us

 We explore our innate power to respond in new and creative ways.

-History of AVP of OMAHA
+History of Omaha AVP

 Sister Maureen Connolly, SSSF, AKA Marvelous Maureen, served as the Omaha Local Coordinator from 2009 until her passing in 2020.

 Thank you, Marvelous Maureen!
 We couldn't have done it without you.
+Peace be with you.

-AVP Around The World
+More AVP Around The World

-There are active AVP chapters in 33 states.
+There are active AVP chapters in 38 states.
 Venues are diverse: Prisons and jails, churches and businesses, homeless and family shelters, youth clubs and alternative schools.

-is the parent 501(c)(3) non-profit organization under which United States Alternative to Violence Project local chapters belong and find guidance and leadership.
+AVP-USA is the parent 501(c)(3) non-profit organization under which United States Alternative to Violence Project local chapters belong and find guidance and leadership.

 AVP USA maintains a list of upcoming in-person and online workshops across the nation.
 Contact them to find an opportunity near you.